kubeflow/kubeflow/bootstrap/README.md

 # Kubeflow Bootstrap

-Bootstrap is a tool to create a ksonnet application configured to take advantage of a user's cluster.
+Bootstrap is a tool to manage ksonnet application configured to take advantage of a user's cluster.
+See [dev guide](./README.md#bootstrapper-dev-guide) for more details.

 The tool collects information from a variety of sources